Wary brokers cut back Greek share dealing due to cash crunch

 This is still some way from the financial industry’s widespread unwinding of Greek exposures that began at the height of the euro crisis in 2011 and 2012.
 Several sources at other brokerages in London and Frankfurt said there had been no change to the way they traded Greek securities, and investors unable to use the cautious brokers may simply be turning to others.

-Citigroup (C.N), UBS UBSG.VX, BofA-Merrill (BAC.N), Deutsche Bank (DBKGn.DE) and Societe Generale (SOGN.PA) - among the top foreign brokers on the Athens exchange - all declined to comment.
+Citigroup, UBS, BofA-Merrill, Deutsche Bank and Societe Generale - among the top foreign brokers on the Athens exchange - all declined to comment.

 The head of Athens stock market operator Hellenic Exchanges, Socrates Lazaridis, told Reuters that foreign investors had accounted for 64.8 percent of turnover last month versus 64.9 percent in April 2014.